enzoferrario/hci-production-problems/pp-03/readme.md

 2. An explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guideline One (URL):
+* HCI Guideline One (URL): https://developer.apple.com/design/human-interface-guidelines/ios/user-interaction/keyboards/
-* Describe how you implemented that guideline in your sketch:
+* Describe how you implemented that guideline in your sketch: As the website says, when using a keyboard on mobile devices, it is important to make sure that the keyboard feels implemented.
+My solution was to make sure that the keyboard never covered any important buttons or UI on the page.
+That way neither of them would be obscured and the keyboard feels right in place.

 * HCI Guideline Two (URL):
 * Describe how you implemented that guideline in your sketch: